STEP-BY-STEP GUIDE

 The move happens and the adjustment begins.
 This phase is about logistics, admin, and — most importantly — emotional support during a major life transition.

-- Hire Senior-Specialist Movers: Local Vancouver moves: $130–$150/hour for 2 movers + truck.
+- Hire Movers: Local Vancouver moves: $130–$150/hour+ for 2 movers & truck.
 Full-service senior moves (packing, transport, unpacking) cost more but take the physical burden off.
-Ask about senior-specific services and insurance.
+Ask about senior-specific services and insurance, if you require more assistance.

 - Make the New Space Feel Like Home: Prioritize setting up the bedroom and living areas first.
 Bring familiar items: favourite chair, photos, bedding.
 A space that feels personal from day one helps with the emotional transition.

-- Complete the Admin Checklist: Address changes, utility transfers, mail forwarding (Canada Post), pharmacy transfer, insurance changes (cancel home insurance at renewal to avoid fees; tenant insurance is $20–$40/month), doctor notifications, banking updates.
+- Complete the Admin Checklist: Address changes, utility transfers, mail forwarding (Canada Post), pharmacy transfer, insurance changes, doctor notifications, banking updates, etc. We can go over that in more detail during the process.

-- Follow Up: Check in regularly on how the senior is settling in.
+- Follow Up: Check regularly on the settling in process.
 Watch for signs of isolation, depression, or anxiety.
 Connect them with community activities, neighbours, and support services.
 If needed, involve a counselor who specializes in senior transitions.